robertziel/sample_panel_react_core/README.md

 npm start
 ```

+Sample user:
+* email: `hello@robertz.co`
+* password: `12345678`

+Just sign in implemented.
+Other authentication features like registrations, password remind, lockable can be quickly added but I omitted them as someone may accidentally block sample account on staging :)

 #### API FETCHERS
 * I made a simple fetching methods so that only path, body and afterSuccess callback are required to make a request to API anywhere in the project.
 All necessary settings and errors handling are handled under the hood and kept DRY in one component.
 Check: `app/containers/BackendApiConnector/fetchers.js`
 * **Available fetchers:**